jian-frank-cao/jian-frank-cao.github.io/index.md

 <br>
 <br>

-I am a Research Fellow at the Department of Political Science at Trinity College Dublin.
+I am an Assistant Professor at the Department of Economics at Trinity College Dublin.
 I received my Ph.D. in Economics from Florida State University.
 I have previously worked as a Postdoctoral Scholar at California Institute of Technology between 2019 and 2021.

 I specialize in Econometrics, Political Methodology, and Computational Social Science, with a focus on comparative studies, multiple imputation, and ensuring election integrity.
 I develop advanced methodologies to analyze large, complex datasets in economics and political science.